ycycodepath/NearMe/readme.md

 The following **required** functionality is completed:

+Back End:
+- [x] Setup and configure Firebase server-side data store
+- [x] Design your database schema and generated model objects with initial fields

 Login screen: none
-- [ ] no login required
+- [x] no login required

 Home screen:
-- [ ] User can view a list of nearby posts/messages/…
+- [x] User can view a list of nearby posts/messages/…
 - [ ] User can view post details by tapping on a cell. (go to detail view)
 - [ ] Search results page (not from server, search in ui only)
-- [ ] Table rows should be dynamic height according to the content height.
+- [x] Table rows should be dynamic height according to the content height.
-- [ ] Custom cells should have the proper Auto Layout constraints.
+- [x] Custom cells should have the proper Auto Layout constraints.
 - [ ] Search bar should be only be shown when needed